simonjvardy/BI-Team-5/README.md

 - User accounts to store personal details securely.
   - GDPR: Privacy and cookie policy statements.
   - Sign up for marketing emails and special offers.
-- Include a shopping cart facility.
+- Include a shopping cart facility:
   - Use discount voucher codes in the shopping cart.
 - Bookmark the site quickly and easily to encourage repeat visitors.